habi/gratipay.com/www/about/policies/terms-of-service.md

 unless the Project explicitly offers those things to Participants.

-  1. By accepting a payment from a Participant, the Project forms an agreement with that Participant to perform the work described in its profile.
+  1. By accepting a payment from a Participant, the Project forms an agreement with that Participant to perform the Work described in its profile.
 The Service is a platform to facilitate this agreement.
 Gratipay is not a party to the agreement, and is not responsible to either the Project or the Participant if either party breaches the terms of the agreement (e.g. if the Project fails